 During the initial assessment, the Title IX Officer may consult with other offices as necessary.
-This may include the Vice Provost for Administrative Resolution or Academic Personnel Office for complaints involving faculty and other academic appointees, respectively, SCAIP or Graduate Division for complaints involving students, and/or Human Resources or Employee & Labor Relations Offices for complaints involving staff.
+This may include the Vice Provost for Administrative Resolution or Academic Personnel Office for complaints involving faculty and other academic appointees, respectively, SCAIP or Graduate Division for complaints involving students, and/or H Employee & Labor Relations for complaints involving staff.